mobispectral/mobicom23_mobispectral/README.md

 ```

 ## Identification of Organic Fruits
-- We use the trained reconstruction model to reconstruct hyperspectral bands from RGB & NIR images captured by a mobile phone (Google Pixel 4).
+- We use the trained reconstruction model to reconstruct hyperspectral bands from RGB & NIR images captured by a mobile phone (Google Pixel 4 XL).
 - Then, we feed the reconstructed hyperspectral bands to a classifier to distinguish organic fruits from non-organic ones.

 ### Hyperspectral reconstruction of the mobile image dataset